MvvmCross/MvvmCross/docs/_documentation/fundamentals/data-binding.md

 ### MvvmCross Defined Custom bindings

-In addition to the `Expression` based Fluent bindings, `String` and `Extension Method` based Fluent bindings are also available. `String` and `Extension Method` based bindings are particularly useful for situations where bindings are needed to View events or to binding targets which are not fully exposed as C# properties.
+In addition to the `Expression` based Fluent bindings, `String` and `Extension Method` based Fluent bindings are also available.
+They are particularly useful for situations where bindings are needed to View events or to binding targets which are not fully exposed as C# properties.
 For example, even though a `UIButton` does not have a `Title` property in C#, a `Title` property can still be set via the use of custom bindings:

     set.Bind(okButton)
        .For("Title")